discussed1/new/README.md

 - django-countries for location data
 - django-postman for messaging
 - django-payments for donations
+- django-comments-xtd for enhanced commenting
+- django-activity-stream for activity feeds
+- django-hitcount for view counting
+- django-crispy-forms for better form rendering
+- django-ckeditor for rich text editing
+- django-axes for login security
+- django-haystack for advanced search
 - Sentry for error tracking

 ## Project Structure